How green? UK renewable energy providers' fuel mix ranked

 UK energy mix and the national grid

-Having electricity companies that source renewable power is only part of the energy puzzle for the UK.
+Having electricity companies that source renewable energy is only part of the energy puzzle for the UK.
 To truly leverage the opportunities of renewables, private and public sectors need to work together to make our electricity grid smarter so it can more easily respond to changes in supply and demand.

-The smart meter rollout is the initial step towards a future where renewable power sources can be load-balanced with distributed generation alongside battery or gas stored electricity to ride the peaks and troughs of the energy market.
+The smart meter rollout is the initial step towards a future where renewable energy sources can be load-balanced with distributed generation alongside battery or gas stored electricity to ride the peaks and troughs of the energy market.
 There is no one-size-fits-all solution but the real time data that smart meters provide will partly answer what our energy future looks like.

 This article has focused on renewable electricity because all green gas is sourced from biomass exclusively.
 Additionally, green or biogas production is still fairly limited when compared to renewable electricity.
 The future of natural gas for residential customers is looking increasingly dire with the government looking to curtail its use after 2025.